luxfi/LPs/LPs/lp-1010-p-chain-platform-chain-specification.md

 > **See also**: [LP-0](/docs/lp-0000-network-architecture-and-community-framework/), [LP-11](/docs/lp-9011-x-chain-exchange-chain-specification/), [LP-12](/docs/lp-2012-c-chain-contract-chain-specification/), [LP-99](/docs/lp-0099-q-chain-quantum-secure-consensus-protocol-family-quasar/)

-> **Note**: P-Chain handles classical platform operations (validators, staking, subnets).
+> **Note**: P-Chain handles classical platform operations (validators, staking, chains).
 Q-Chain (LP-99) provides separate quantum-secure consensus for post-quantum finality.
 Both chains operate independently in the Lux multi-chain architecture.

 ## Abstract

 This LP specifies the Platform Chain, which is the metadata and coordination chain of Lux (analogous to Lux’s P-Chain).
-The LP will detail the P-Chain’s responsibilities: coordinating validators and staking, tracking active subnets/chains, and allowing the creation of new blockchains.
+The LP will detail the P-Chain’s responsibilities: coordinating validators and staking, tracking active chains/chains, and allowing the creation of new blockchains.

 ## Motivation